trinitylake-io/trinitylake/docs/format/storage-layout.md

 For users that would like to fine-tune the performance characteristics of a TrinityLake tree, this formula can be used to readjust the node file size to achieve the desired epsilon value.

-## Non-Root Node File Name

-Non-root node file name will be in the form of a version 4 UUID with suffix `.ipc`.
-For example, if a UUID `6fcb514b-b878-4c9d-95b7-8dc3a7ce6fd8` is generated for the node file, the original file name of the node file will be `6fcb514b-b878-4c9d-95b7-8dc3a7ce6fd8.ipc`, and that further goes through the [file name optimization](./location.md#optimized-file-name) to produce the final node file name.

-For root node file, please refer to [Transaction Specification](./transaction.md#root-node-file-name) for more details since the name is involved as a part of the transaction process.